Health Information and Tools > Healthcare-Associated Pneumonia (Nosocomial Pneumonia)

 How is it diagnosed?

 Your doctor will ask about your symptoms and past health.
-They will do a physical examination and listen to your lungs.
+They will do a physical exam and listen to your lungs.

 If your doctor thinks that you have this condition, a chest X-ray will be ordered.
 If needed, more imaging tests may be done.
 Your doctor may also check a sample of your mucus and may order blood tests.